naveenvino/DhanAlgoFrontend/README.md

 For production builds it is defined in `src/environments/environment.prod.ts`.
 Update these files to point the application to a different backend.

+## Authentication

+An experimental authentication module is provided under `src/app/auth`.
+The `LoginComponent` posts credentials to `${environment.apiUrl}/auth/login` and stores the returned JWT token in `localStorage`.
+All outgoing HTTP requests automatically include this token via an `AuthInterceptor`, which also displays errors using Angular Material snack bars.

 ## Development server

 Run `npm start` (or `ng serve`) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.